tomas-fryza/avr-course/labs/03-interrupts/README.md

 1. Use Timer/Counter0 16-ms overflow and toggle `LED_RED` value approximately every 100&nbsp;ms (6 overflows x 16 ms = 100 ms).

    FYI: Use static variables declared in functions that use them for even better isolation or use volatile for all variables used in both Interrupt routines and main code loop.
-According to [[7]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts) the declaration line `static uint8_t no_of_overflows = 0;` is only executed the first time, but the variable value is updated/stored each time the ISR is called.
+According to [[7]](https://stackoverflow.com/questions/52996693/static-variables-inside-interrupts) the declaration line `static uint8_t n_ovfs = 0;` is only executed the first time, but the variable value is updated/stored each time the ISR is called.

    ```c
    ISR(TIMER0_OVF_vect)